 Located in the town of Lubec, Morong Cove offers hikers, snowshoe enthusiasts, and birdwatchers 3.3 miles of moderate trails with scenic views of Cobscook Bay and access to the shoreline.
 Portions of the trail wind through historic farm fields and past former homesteads.

-This 48-acre Downeast Coastal Conservancy preserve is located in Lubec where a 0.4-mile long trail leads from the school, winds through a coastal marsh across boardwalk, and reaches an expansive sandy beach.
-Mowry Beach includes stunning views of Campobello Island, Grand Manan, and West Quoddy Head.
+This 48-acre Downeast Coastal Conservancy preserve is located in Lubec where a 0.4-mile long trail winds through a coastal marsh to an expansive sandy beach with stunning views of Campobello Island, Grand Manan, and West Quoddy Head.

 Located in northeastern Hancock County, Nicatous Lake is the centerpiece of a 20,268-acre conservation project that contains 34 miles of shoreline, seven remote ponds, and a large block of contiguous forest.
 It offers hiking, boating, camping, hunting, and fishing opportunities in a wild and remote setting.